Asavarkhul/mvvmApp/README.md

 #### ViewController:

 The last layer and not the less important 🙇‍♂️.
-But as it is mentioned in it's name, a `ViewController` only exists for **CONTROL**.
+But as it is mentioned in it's name, a `ViewController` only exists for **control**.
 So, if you want to test it, you'll only provide UI test, since the logic is extracted in the corresponding `ViewModel`.

+#### Tests

+This layer contains the differents tests classes for the entire project.
+The project contains a `.travis.yml` file, which allow us to run test on `master` branch, each time a new commit is added.
+-> You can find the output [there](https://travis-ci.org/Asavarkhul/mvvmApp).